 Protecting the Social Security Trust Fund: Take Action Today

+Seniors have worked hard for their benefits.
+Every day that the government ignores this issue, retirees suffer.
 It’s time for protecting the Social Security trust fund to become a priority.
 At The Seniors Center, we’re forcing Congress to take note.
+Ready to make your voice heard?
 Add your name to our online petitions today!
-Then follow us on Twitter and Facebook for more important updates.
+Then, follow us on Twitter and Facebook for more important updates.